Cell Ontology (CL)

 Neuroscience Coverage

-CL has detailed coverage of neural and glial cell types.
-Terms are organised from broad classes down to specific subtypes (examples given for each):
+CL has detailed coverage of neural and glial cell types, organised from broad classes down to specific subtypes.

-- Neurons: excitatory, inhibitory, dopaminergic, serotonergic, cholinergic, glutamatergic, GABAergic
+- Neuronal types covered include excitatory, inhibitory, dopaminergic, serotonergic, cholinergic, glutamatergic, and GABAergic neurons.

 Connections